Economy of Scotland in the Middle Ages: Burghs

 Records of burghs, small towns granted legal privileges from the crown, can be found from the eleventh century.
 Burghs (a term derived from the Germanic word for fortress), developed rapidly during the reign of David I (1124–53).
 Up until this point there were no identifiable towns in Scotland.
 Most of the burghs that were granted charters in his reign probably already existed as settlements.
 Charters were copied almost verbatim from those used in England, and early citizens, called burgesses, that were usually English or Flemish.
 They were able to impose tolls and fines on traders within a region outside their settlements.
 Most of the early burghs were on the east coast, and among them were the largest and wealthiest, including Aberdeen, Berwick, Perth and Edinburgh, whose growth was facilitated by trade with the European continent.
 In the south-west, Glasgow, Ayr and Kirkcudbright were aided by the less-profitable sea trade with Ireland, and to a lesser extent France and Spain.

 Burghs had unique layouts and economic functions.
-They were typically were surrounded by a palisade or possessed a castle, and usually had a marketplace, with a widened high street or junction, often marked by a mercat cross (market cross), beside houses for the burgesses and other inhabitants.
+They were typically surrounded by a palisade or possessed a castle, and usually had a marketplace, with a widened high street or junction, often marked by a mercat cross (market cross), beside houses for the burgesses and other inhabitants.
 The foundations of around 15 burghs can be traced to the reign of David I and there is evidence of 55 burghs by 1296.
 In addition to the major royal burghs, the late Middle Ages saw the proliferation of baronial and ecclesiastical burghs, with 51 being created between 1450 and 1516.
 Most of these were much smaller than their royal counterparts.
 Excluded from international trade they mainly acted as local markets and centres of craftsmanship.
 In general, burghs probably carried out far more local trading with their hinterlands than nationally or internationally, relying on them for food and raw materials.